Symmetry in biology: Evolution of symmetry in animals

 Symmetry is often selected for in the evolution of animals.
 This is unsurprising since asymmetry is often an indication of unfitness – either defects during development or injuries throughout a lifetime.
 This is most apparent during mating during which females of some species select males with highly symmetrical features.
-For example, facial symmetry influences human judgements of human attractiveness.
 Additionally, female barn swallows, a species where adults have long tail streamers, prefer to mate with males that have the most symmetrical tails.

 While symmetry is known to be under selection, the evolutionary history of different types of symmetry in animals is an area of extensive debate.
 Traditionally it has been suggested that bilateral animals evolved from a radial ancestor.
 Cnidarians, a phylum containing animals with radial symmetry, are the most closely related group to the bilaterians.
 Cnidarians are one of two groups of early animals considered to have defined structure, the second being the ctenophores.
 Ctenophores show biradial symmetry leading to the suggestion that they represent an intermediate step in the evolution of bilateral symmetry from radial symmetry.

 Interpretations based only on morphology are not sufficient to explain the evolution of symmetry.
 Two different explanations are proposed for the different symmetries in cnidarians and bilateria.
 The first suggestion is that an ancestral animal had no symmetry (was asymmetric) before cnidarians and bilaterians separated into different evolutionary lineages.
 Radial symmetry could have then evolved in cnidarians and bilateral symmetry in bilaterians.
 Alternatively, the second suggestion is that an ancestor of cnidarians and bilaterians had bilateral symmetry before the cnidarians evolved and became different by having radial symmetry.
 Both potential explanations are being explored and evidence continues to fuel the debate.